-The portion of the site that is proposed to change from A/RR to RL has significant environmental concerns.
-The presence of floodplains, wetlands, and eagles nests, plus its location next to the Marshall Hampton Preserve (an environmentally sensitive area owned by the Southwest Florida Water Management District), are constraining factors in determining the appropriateness of the request.
-However, because most of the site is already designated as Residential-Low in the UGA, it would be appropriate to have an RL designation for the remainder of the site to ensure consistency.
-Any subsequent development of the site must take the environmental characteristics of the property into account when conducting site design.
+There are also significant environmental concerns.
+The presence of floodplains, wetlands, and eagles' nests, plus its location next to the Marshall Hampton Preserve (an environmentally sensitive area owned by the Southwest Florida Water Management District), are constraining factors in determining the appropriateness of the request.
+To address these concerns, staff and the applicant have agreed to an alternate recommendation where only the eastern portion of the site (approximately 178 acres on the east side of the Polk Parkway), would be designated as Residential-Low-4 (RL-4).